RunestoneInteractive/RunestoneServer/source/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 and 255.
 For example, if the original red component was 50, then the opposite, or negative red value would be ``255-50`` or 205.
 In other words, pixels with a lot of red will have negatives with little red and pixels with little red will have negatives with a lot.
 We do the same for the blue and green as well.

-The program below implements this algorithm using the previous image.
+The program below implements this algorithm using the previous image (luther.jpg).
 Run it to see the resulting negative image.
 Note that there is a lot of processing taking place and this may take a few seconds to complete.
-In addition, here are two other images that you can use.
-Change the name of the file in the ``image.Image()`` call to see how these images look as negatives.
-Also, note that there is an ``exitonclick`` method call at the very end which will close the window when you click on it.
-This will allow you to "clear the screen" before drawing the next negative.
+In addition, here are two other images that you can use (cy.png and goldygopher.png).

 .. raw:: html

     <img src="../_static/cy.png" id="cy.png">
-    cy.png
+    <h4 style="text-align: center;">cy.png</h4>

 .. raw:: html

     <img src="../_static/goldygopher.png" id="goldygopher.png">
-    goldygopher.png
+    <h4 style="text-align: center;">goldygopher.png</h4>

+Change the name of the file in the ``image.Image()`` call to see how these images look as negatives.
+Also, note that there is an ``exitonclick`` method call at the very end which will close the window when you click on it.
+This will allow you to "clear the screen" before drawing the next negative.

 .. activecode::  acimg_1